Believe it or not, we are surrounded by newsletters in the digital space.

 No issues because you can drag and drop links or saved content into your newsletter.
 Hence, you can focus more on publishing and editing rather than getting confused with technicality.
 Goodbits completely controls your newsletters and lets you customize them with creative templates.

 It also comes with built-in analytics so you can measure whether or not your newsletters resonate with your targeted audience.
 Build campaigns from Goodbits or ActiveCampaign directly or send them using MailChimp.
-You can export your files in HTML, send with HubSpot, Gmail, and more.
+You can export your files in HTML, send them with HubSpot, Gmail, and more.

 Don’t be terrified!

 It’s not those creatures you see in movies.
 Instead, Ghost is a platform you can use to create your newsletter and turn your readers into a consistent source of income.

 Use subscriptions plus memberships for predictable and sustainable revenue in addition to incentives aligned directly with your audience.
 You can add your Stripe account and start collecting payments through Apple Pay or credit cards.